History and Games Lab

 The group runs a series of formal and informal events that span from regular seminars to podcasts, workshops, playtests, game jams, and participation at gaming events.

-You can find further information on our Facebook page.
+You can find further information on the Facebook page.

 H&GL supports academic projects as well as game design ones, and public history projects that involve games.
 The projects below have received funding from bodies such as the College of Arts, Humanities and Social Sciences, and the Scottish Funding Council.